 - Flexibility and Central Management

 - Accessibility over the Internet (for some users)

-- Data is in a relatively open format
+- Relatively open data format

 - Integration with other tools

-- One of the best accounting options for Linux users.
+- Excellent accounting options for Linux users

 - Open Source

-- A flexible, open framework that can be extended or modified to fit your business.
+- Flexible, open framework that can be extended or modified to fit your business.

 - Security-conscious development community.